National Hay Association

-National Hay Association** > > Section 5 –The Arbitration Committee shall consist of three Full > Members, one from each of the East, Central, and West regions, who do > not hold any other office in the Association, will be known as the > Arbitration Committees.
-Among the three committee members, there shall > not be more than two receivers of hay or more than two shippers of hay. > Each party in a controversy submitted to arbitration will appoint one > additional member, who does not hold any other office in the > Association, to hear this case.
-The general Chairman of the three > Arbitration Committees will be appointed by the President of the > Association from the three Members of the Arbitration Committee, and > shall serve as Chair during the President’s term in office.
-The duties > of the committees shall be to hear and decide any controversies which > may arise in business between members of the Association, or said > members and other persons, which the latter may voluntarily submit to > the committees.
-Such members and other persons may, by an instrument in > writing signed by them and duly attested, agree to submit to the > decision of one of the committees in such controversies so arising, as > might be the subject of an action at law, or in equity, except claims of > title to real estate; said instrument shall be filed with the Executive > Director/Assistant Treasurer who shall at once assign the case to the > Chairman of the proper Arbitration Committee, and the same shall be > considered by the committee as soon as practicable.
-If a Member of the > Arbitration Committee shall be involved in a controversy submitted to > the Arbitration Committee, the President of the Association shall > designate another Full Member of the Association who does not then hold > any other office in the Association to serve temporarily as a Member of > the Arbitration Committee in place of the Member involved in the > controversy.
-If the Member of the Arbitration Committee involved in the > controversy is also the Chair, the President shall designate one of the > other Committee Members to serve as Chair for purposes of hearing the > controversy involving the regular Chair.
+Section 5 –The Arbitration Committee shall consist of three Full Members, one from each of the East, Central, and West regions, who do not hold any other office in the Association at the time of serving on the Arbitration Committee.
+The general Chair of the Arbitration Committee will be appointed by the President of the Association from the three Members of the Arbitration Committee, and shall serve as Chair during the President’s term in office.
+The duties of the Arbitration Committee shall be to hear and decide any controversies which may arise in business between members of the Association, or said members and other persons, which the latter may voluntarily submit to the Arbitration Committee.
+Such members and other persons may, by an instrument in writing signed by them and duly attested, agree to submit to the decision of the Arbitration Committee in such controversies so arising, as might be the subject of an action at law, or in equity, except claims of title to real estate; said instrument shall be filed with the Executive Director who shall at once forward the case to the Chair of the Arbitration Committee, and the same shall be considered by the Arbitration Committee as soon as practicable.
+If a Member of the Arbitration Committee shall be involved in a controversy submitted to the Arbitration Committee, the President of the Association shall designate another Full Member of the Association who does not then hold any other office in the Association to serve temporarily as a Member of the Arbitration Committee in place of the Member involved in the controversy.
+If the Member of the Arbitration Committee involved in the controversy is also the Chair, the President shall designate one of the other Committee Members to serve as Chair for purposes of hearing the controversy involving the regular Chair.